Degenerate Whittaker functionals for real reductive groups: The case of complex classical groups

 \begin{prop} The following is a complete list of related orbits, with special orbits underlined.

 \end{prop}

-\begin{proof} In Bala-Carter notation, the PL-orbits are labeled by the corresponding Levi subalgebra $\mathfrak{l}$, while the other orbits have names of the form $\mathfrak{l}\left( \ast\right) $.
-Thus for any orbit ${\mathcal{O}}$ we can easily compute $PL\left( {\mathcal{O}}\right) $ by looking at lower orbits whose Bala-Carter label has no parenthesis.
-With this in mind, the table above follows from the Bala-Carter classification tables \cite[\S \S 13.4]{Car} \end{proof}
+\begin{proof} In Bala-Carter notation, the PL-orbits are labeled by the corresponding Levi subalgebra $\mathfrak{l}$, while the other orbits have labels of the form $\mathfrak{l}\left( \ast\right) $.
+Thus for any orbit ${\mathcal{O}}$ we can easily compute $PL\left( {\mathcal{O}}\right) $ by looking at lower orbits whose Bala-Carter labels have no parentheses.
+With this in mind, the table above follows from the Bala-Carter classification tables \cite[\S 13.4]{Car}. \end{proof}